-The experimental set-up, implemented using Evorobot(Nolfi & Gigliotta, 2010), consists in a group of ten identical E-puck (Fig.1 left) robots placed in a box shaped arena of 600x600mm (Fig.1 right).
+The experimental set-up, implemented using Evorobot (Nolfi and Gigliotta 2010), consists in a group of ten identical E-puck (Fig. 1, left) robots placed in a box shaped arena of 600×600 mm (Fig. 1, right).

 Robots can move in the arena by sending commands to their two wheels and can exchange signals between themselves through a dedicated communication channel.
-Communication is local as each robot perceives only the higher signal emitted by surrounding robots within the distance of 150mm.
-Robots' signal are not only used for communication: they also represent the role of the signalling robot.
-We evolve our robots for their ability to differentiate their roles through the differentiation of their signals: one of the robots must become the 'leader' of the group by maximizing the value of its communicative output, while all other robots must minimize the values of their signals, thus becoming non-leaders.
+Communication is local as each robot perceives only the higher signal emitted by surrounding robots within the distance of 150 mm.
+Robots' signals are not only used for communication: they also represent the role of the signalling robot.
+We evolve our robots for their ability to differentiate their roles through the differentiation of their signals: one of the robots must maximise the value of its communicative output, while all other robots must minimize the values of their signals.
+(For simplicity, in the remainder of the paper we will call the individuals that send high value signals 'leader' and those that send low value signals as non-leaders.)
 More concretely, we calculate the fitness of a group of robot in the following way.
 For each cycle, we take the average of the differences between the communicative output of the current 'leader' (i.e. the robot with maximal communicative output) and the communicative outputs of all other robots.
 The fitness is the average of this value for all the cycles of all the trials.
 Formally, this is how fitness is calculated:

-$$F = \frac{\sum{j=1}^{C} \sum{i=1}^{N} Max - O_i}{C(N-1)} \tag{1}$$ where N is the number of robots in the group (i.e. 10), C is the total number of life-cycles of each individual (i.e. 1000)
+$$F = \frac{\sum{i}^{C} \sum{i}^{N} Max - O_i}{C(N-1)},$$ (1)